 Some interesting facts about acres

-- Using an acre of land, you could produce about 322 boxes of wine.
+- Using an acre of land, you could produce up to 600 boxes of wine.

 - The average farm size in the US is 435 acres, and farms take up about 914 Million acres of land in the US.